Table of Contents

 Risk factors and prevention priorities

-There are several risk factors that can lead transgender women to be vulnerable to HIV.
-It can be helpful to understand what these factors are so that you know which preventive actions are the most important for you to take.
+There are several factors that can lead transgender women to be vulnerable to getting HIV.
+It can be helpful to understand these factors so that you know which preventive actions are the most important to take.

 Risk: Stigma and discrimination

-Probably the biggest factors, stigma and discrimination affect trans women’s lives in a multitude of ways.
+Probably the biggest factors, stigma and discrimination affect trans women’s lives in many different ways.
 They can negatively affect how trans women feel about themselves inwardly as well as trans women’s opportunities in the world at large – housing, employment, health care, etc. Studies have shown that stigma and discrimination – or the fear of them – keep people from getting tested for HIV and engaging in HIV prevention.

 - Good self-esteem and a solid sense of one’s worth as a human being, which does not depend on what others think or do

-- Connecting to others who love and support you; they can help you to see and live from your value
+- Connecting to others who love and support you; they can help you to see and live based on your sense of self-worth

 Risk: Unemployment, poverty, homelessness

 Due to discrimination and limited employment opportunities, many trans women are forced to turn to sex work to support themselves.
-Sex workers are often not as able to negotiate for condom use or other safer sex options.
+Sex workers may not always be able to negotiate for condom use or other safer sex options.
 Even when a trans woman does not engage in sex work, if she is focused on basic survival – where her next meal is coming from or where she will find shelter for the night – it's likely much more challenging to make safer sex a top priority.

-- Secure housing and employment: there are a number organizations that can help you find housing and employment or know organizations that can; see our list of Resources for Trans Women to get started
+- Secure housing and employment: there are a number of organizations that can help you find housing and employment or that know organizations which can do so; see our list of Resources for Trans Women to get started

 - Engage in safer sex whenever possible

 - Consider taking PrEP, or Pre-Exposure Prophylaxis.
-PrEP is for people who test HIV-negative; it involves taking a daily pill by mouth that contains HIV medicines (Truvada, or tenofovir disoproxil fumarate plus emtricitabine).
-The idea is to have some HIV drugs in the bloodstream so that, if you are exposed to HIV, you are much less likely to get it.
-PrEP is a relatively new and promising tool that HIV-negative people can use without their partners’ cooperation or knowledge.
+PrEP is for people who test HIV-negative; it involves taking a daily pill by mouth that contains HIV medicines (Truvada, or tenofovir disoproxil fumarate plus emtricitabine), which prevents HIV acquisition.
+The idea is to have some HIV drugs in the bloodstream, which makes it much less likely that you will acquire HIV if you are exposed to the virus.
+PrEP is a promising tool that HIV-negative people can use without their partners’ cooperation or knowledge.
 Researchers have shown that, when taken as directed, PrEP is effective in preventing HIV.
 For more information, see our fact sheet on Women and PrEP.

 So far, no clinically significant drug interactions have been seen between the tenofovir or emtricitabine in Truvada and feminizing hormones.
-The good news for trans women is that PrEP has been shown to have good effect in rectal tissue in cisgender men.
-It is possible, however, that feminizing hormones could reduce blood levels of Truvada.
-This could mean that trans women taking estrogen and PrEP could have lower levels of PrEP medicines in their rectal tissue and may therefore need higher doses than cisgender men.
+The good news for trans women is that PrEP has been shown to be effective in the tissue of the rectum (anus, butt) in cisgender (non-transgender) men.
+While research has shown that Truvada does not lower levels of feminizing hormones, it has also suggested that feminizing hormones could reduce blood levels of one of the drugs in Truvada.
+This does not mean that PrEP will not work for trans women taking hormones.
+One researcher concluded that until we know more about the effect of hormones on levels of Truvada, it is even more important for trans women on PrEP to take the drug daily, exactly as prescribed.
 This question requires further study.

 Risk: Substance use or abuse

-Substance use by trans women or by their sexual partners can increase HIV risk.
+Substance use by trans women or by their sexual partners can increase the risk of HIV acquisition.
 When people are under the influence of drugs or alcohol, they are more likely to make poor decisions and have unsafe sex.
-People who use drugs are also more likely to exchange sex, including unprotected sex, for drugs or money to buy drugs.
-To find out more, see our fact sheet on Substance Abuse and Addiction.
+People who use drugs are also more likely to exchange sex, including sex without condoms or other barriers, for drugs or money to buy drugs.

-- Prepare for sexual activity before you have a drink or begin using; this means getting supplies (condoms, lube) as well as thinking through what you are/are not willing to do ahead of time
+- Prepare for sexual activity before you have a drink or begin using drugs; this means getting supplies (condoms, lube) as well as thinking through what you are/are not willing to do ahead of time

 - Talk things through with your sexual partner before the party begins; if you need help, see our fact sheet on Talking with Your Partner about Condoms